enrightc/LiDARFind/README.md

 - **Policy and Planning:** Assisting in land management and planning decisions by providing detailed records of archaeological assets.

 ### Target Audience
 LiDARFind is designed with inclusivity in mind, catering to both newcomers and seasoned experts.
-Whether you are an archaeology enthusiast just starting out or a professional researcher with years of experience, LiDARFiind offers intuitive features that make it accessible and valuable to all users.
+Whether you are an archaeology enthusiast just starting out or a professional researcher with years of experience, LiDARFind offers intuitive features that make it accessible and valuable to all users.

 ### Website Owners Goals
 1. To provide a platform for users to document and share archaeological discoveries made through LiDAR data analysis.